linn/purchasing/README.md

 # Purchasing

-Forms and reports application for purchasing
+Forms and reports application for purchasing.

 ## Solution summary
 This services provides forms and reporting for existing data and code in the LinnApps Oracle database.